rs267608327

 PVS1

 Loss of function variant, product does not undergo nonsense mediated mRNA decay.
 Variant is located in the 3'-most exon, not predicted to undergo nonsense mediated mRNA decay.
-There are 53 pathogenic variants in the truncated region.
+Fraction of 0.203 CDS is truncated, and there are 0 pathogenic variants in the truncated region.

 PP5